kinestetika/Calisp/README.md

 Calisp.py is still under development.
 It works, technically, but documentation and benchmarking is still in progress.
 Also, detection of isotope clumps and parsing of .mzid files still needs to be implemented.

-Calisp.py depends on numpy, scipy, pandas, tqdm, pyzmlm, pyarrow.
+Calisp.py depends on numpy, scipy, pandas, tqdm, pymzml, pyarrow.
 It outputs the data as a Pandas DataFrame saved in (binary) feather format.
 From there, the user can explore and visualize the results in a Jupyter notebook.
 For that, a tutorial wil be provided.